danthedanman/the_people_person/README.md

 2. Enter your gameplay name and hit enter.

 ## How to Play
 You act as a counselor on a suicide prevention hotline.
 Your goal is to listen, empathize, and help callers improve their mental health.
+If a caller's health drops to 2 or below, you lose the caller and get -1 point.
+If you can get your caller to 8 or above, you have saved your caller and get +1 point.
+(The game won't tell you which one, it will just say "Generating new caller" and give you the next caller, but you'll see your score updated and get the idea.)

 ### User Interface
 - **Score:** Tracks your performance across calls.